Understanding Volatility in Casino Game Mechanics

 FAQs

-In regulated environments, outcomes are driven by fixed probabilities (RNG + game rules).
-Your session can vary wildly, but the underlying math is designed to stay consistent.
+In regulated environments, outcomes are driven by fixed probabilities, RNG logic, and game rules.
+A session can feel unusually hot or cold, but the underlying math should not change from player to player.

-Jackpots raise the reward ceiling, but they often concentrate value into rare outcomes, which increases volatility.
+Jackpots raise the reward ceiling, but they usually move more value into rare outcomes.
+That makes the game feel more volatile.

 Subscribe Our Newsletter